 Oh well, as the Bard once opined, “It is better to have loved and lost… than to have never loved at all.”

 Besides, it still makes for great “Did-you-hear-the-one-about-the-BIG-one-that-got-away?” type stories around the bar and NOLA parties.

-Furthermore, as we all know, “Never.
+Furthermore, as Churchill reminded us all, “Never.
 Never.
 Never.
-Give up!”… and, “He who loves and runs away, lives to fight another day.”
+Give up!”… and from the vernacular, “He who loves and runs away, lives to fight another day.”

 I mean, back in the 1990s, how was I to know that here in 2019 my path would intersect with one of the world’s biggest and best-selling authors?

 “Working with Airlift Mike in NOLA was an utter pleasure.
 I was in town for business for a month and needed to maintain my audiobook recording schedule.
 Mike was accommodating and a pure professional.
 He mastered the punch and roll technique in 24 hours to be ready for our first session, and over the course of the month we laid down 5 books and a number of auditions.
 His studio sounds great.
 The vibe & atmosphere can’t be beat.
 You’d be hard pressed to find a better recording studio in the southeast – no matter what your needs.
 I wish I could have stayed!” ~ Amy Landon

 It’s kind of strange the way inspiration works.
 I was sitting at a bar that no longer exists in a hotel that no longer exists while dreaming of a business that didn’t yet exist … and it struck!

 In my second year on Q-93 radio ( WQUE-FM, New Orleans ) as afternoon air personality Mike McCann, I was frustrated and, to be honest, somewhat frightened and more than a bit concerned.